marcelomatheusgauy/Audio_mfcc_gram_transformers/README.md

 # Audio_mfcc_gram_transformers

-This repository contains the code for the paper 'Audio MFCC-gram Transformers for Respiratory Insufficiency detection'.
+This repository contains the code for the paper 'Audio MFCC-gram Transformers for respiratory insufficiency detection in COVID-19'.
 For questions regarding the implementation contact: marcelomatheusgauy@gmail.com

 The file transformer_encoder.py contains the implementation of the transformer encoder modules.
 As mentioned in the paper it is based on the implementation found at: http://nlp.seas.harvard.edu/2018/04/03/attention.html.
 Details can be found in the paper